Epic Hot Tubs | Outdoor Products Store

 Step 1: Position Your Hot Tub Properly for Electrical Hookup

-Before you can fill your hot tub with water, your hot tub needs to be placed properly on a flat, level surface capable of handling the weight of your fully spilled spa.
+Before you can fill your hot tub with water, your hot tub needs to be placed properly on a flat, level surface capable of handling the weight of your fully filled spa.
 Typically, the closer to your home, the easier it is to setup.

 You also need to consider how easily your electrician can access the side(s) of the hot tub for the electrical hookup.
 Every hot tub is different.
 Hot tubs with full insulation typically have only 1 location for power connection, while others have connections available on multiple sides.
 Make sure to reference your owner’s manual and electrical documentation to find out which side needs to be accessible so you can properly position your tub before filling it with water.